smakosh/old-smakosh.com/content/posts/2018/the-tech-tools-I-use/index.md

 ### Primary stack

 - The JAM stack:
-  - Next js Gatsby or Next
+  - Next.js
-  - Serverless functions written in JavaScript/TypeScript (when required)
+  - Serverless functions written in JavaScript/TypeScript (when needed)
-  - Headless CMS (when required)
+  - Headless CMS (when needed), my favorite so far is Contentful after trying a bunch of them
-  - Markdown, Yaml, Json etc... (when required)
+  - Markdown, Yaml, Json etc... (when needed)

-> Have used Jekyll and Pelican before
+> I Have used Gatsby, Jekyll and Pelican before but prefer Next.js

-For CSS, I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4,Bulma, Lostgrid, Materliaze, Skeleton, Tailwind CSS, Tachyons & made my own micro CSS framework called [Unnamed](https://unnamed.smakosh.com/) that has over 200 stars on GitHub, but I prefer coding with vanilla CSS or CSS in JS using styled-components or CSS modules, because I enjoy styling my elements from scratch since the components are fully reusable with React.
+For CSS, I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materialize, Skeleton, Tailwind CSS, Tachyons & made my own micro CSS framework called [Unnamed](https://unnamed.smakosh.com/) that has over 200 stars on GitHub.
+I also was heavily using CSS in JS via CSS modules, Styled-components, emotion and others.

-I have used Theme UI and styled-system as well, I do think they are good and useful and I do recommend them.
+If I had to pick, I would prefer coding with vanilla CSS or Tailwind CSS at this point.

-I'm working on a headless UI React library [Ontwik UI](https://github.com/Ontwik-Dev/ontwik-ui).
+> I'm currently working on a headless UI React library [Ontwik UI](https://github.com/Ontwik-Dev/ontwik-ui).

 ### Secondary stack

 - MERN/PERN stack:
+  - TypeScript
   - MongoDB/Postgres
-  - Mongoose/Sequelize/Prisma and considering using TypeORM
+  - Mongoose/Sequelize/Prisma or TypeORM
-  - Express
+  - Express/Fastify
   - React (CRA/Next js)
   - Node Js